humayun-ahmad12/Treasury-Documentation/README.md

 | `DealWithFees struct`  | Fee Redistribution                 | Configured to split transaction fees, sending a portion to the Treasury.                              |

+# Treasury Pallet Overview

+The Treasury Pallet is designed to manage the funds accumulated by a blockchain project.
+It handles proposals for spending these funds, including their approval and rejection by the governing body.

+## Treasury Pallet Components

+### Proposal
+A suggestion to allocate funds from the treasury pot to a beneficiary.
+Proposals are submitted by users and include details such as the amount of funds requested and the beneficiary account.

+### Beneficiary
+An account that receives funds from a proposal if it is approved by the governance system.

+### Deposit
+A security bond deposited by the proposer when making a proposal.
+This deposit may be returned or slashed depending on whether the proposal is accepted or rejected.

+### Pot
+The unspent funds accumulated by the treasury.
+These funds are gathered from various sources like transaction fees, inefficiencies, penalties, and other means specified by the blockchain's governance.

+## High-Level Features

+- **Proposal Creation**: Users can submit proposals to request funds from the treasury.
+- **Proposal Rejection/Approval**: Proposals can be approved or rejected by the council or other governance mechanisms.
+- **Proposal Tracking**: The system provides mechanisms to track the status and history of proposals.
+- **Spending**: Execution of successful proposals leading to disbursement of funds.

+## How It Works

+### Origins
+The ability to interact with the treasury pallet begins with designated origins, typically including governance roles like a council.

+### Governance
+The governance system, often embodied by a council, plays a critical role in managing proposals.
+It provides oversight and makes final decisions on fund disbursement.

+### Extrinsics
+Treasury functionality is exposed through extrinsics that allow users to submit proposals, and for councils to approve, reject, or execute spending.

+### Proposal ID
+Each proposal is assigned a unique identifier which is used to track its progress through submission, approval, execution, and potential archival.

+## Usage in Substrate/Polkadot

+1. **Proposal Submission**: A proposer introduces a Treasury proposal through a user interface, specifying the desired amount and the beneficiary.
+2. **Collaboration**: Council members and other stakeholders discuss the proposal, often off-chain, to determine its viability and impact.
+3. **Motion Creation**: A council member may create a collective motion to propose the approval of the Treasury proposal.
+4. **Voting**: Council members vote on the collective motion, either in favor (aye) or against (nay).
+5. **Approval Execution**: If the motion passes, the council executes the approval, moving the proposal into the approved state.
+6. **Funding Disbursement**: Approved proposals wait in the queue until funds are available in the treasury pot for spending.

+These steps ensure that treasury funds are managed transparently and responsibly, aligning with the broader goals of the blockchain ecosystem.

 # Blockchain Transaction Handling